liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 and Media library's home folder's files.
 Bring up the Media Gallery's Configuration window.
 The Media Gallery's settings are very similar to the Documents and Media app's settings, but there are a couple differences.
-The Media Gallery focuses only on image and video file types, and it can use [Display Templates](/participate/liferaypedia/-/wiki/Main/Application+Display+Templates).
+The Media Gallery focuses only on image and video file types, and it uses a [Display Template](/participate/liferaypedia/-/wiki/Main/Application+Display+Templates).
-You can create your own Display Templates for the Media Gallery.
+You can create your own Display Templates for the Media Gallery or select an existing display template, like the *Carousel* display template.
+**Important**: To access the Carousel display template in Media Gallery, your role must have *View* access for that template.
+Since the Carousel template is in the Global scope, a Global scope administrator must grant the role permission to view the template.
 The Media Gallery also has configuration tabs for communication, permissions, preferences, and scope.
 In the app's Display Settings, select checkboxes *Show Actions* and *Show Folder Menu*.
 In the *Folder Settings* section, select the *Smith Party* folder as the app's root folder and click *Save*.

 The Smith Party image file thumbnails display in the Media Gallery.
 When you click on a file's thumbnail, a slideshow appears showing the selected image.
 The